pism/pism/doc/sphinx/manual/modeling-choices/marine/pik.rst

 solver will fail.

 Option :opt:`-kill_icebergs` turns on the mechanism which cleans this up.
-This option is therefore generally needed if there is nontrivial calving.
+This option is therefore generally needed if there is nontrivial calving or significant variations in sea level during a simulation.
 The mechanism identifies free-floating icebergs by using a 2-scan connected-component labeling algorithm.
 It then eliminates such icebergs, with the corresponding mass loss reported as a part of the 2D discharge flux diagnostic (see section :ref:`sec-saving-diagnostics`).

 .. _sec-subgrid-grounding-line: